Human Services Minor

 Note: This minor may not be declared with the following majors: B.S. in Applied Psychology: Human Services or B.S. in Human Services (all options).

 All minor courses must be completed with a minimum grade of C-, and a 2.0 grade point average must be maintained in courses for the minor.
 Two courses must be at the upper level (600 or 700).
-Only one overlap is allowed between major and minor.
+Only 8 credits may overlap between major and minor.

 Minor Requirements